paulmouzas/paulmouzas.github.io/_posts/2015-03-29-roku-remote.md

 {% endhighlight %}

 I created a quick and dirty class to help parse out the response string.
-It stores all the responses in a dictionary in key-value pairs:
+It stores all the response headers in a dictionary (hash table) in key-value pairs:

 {% highlight python %}
 class HTTPResponse(dict):